Satyajit-69/Spotify-Clone-Frontend/README.md

 # Spotify Clone Frontend

-This is the frontend of a Spotify clone, built using HTML, CSS, and JavaScript.
+This is the frontend of a Spotify clone, built using HTML, CSS .
 The project replicates the design and functionality of the popular music streaming platform, Spotify.

 ## Features